C41f0N/CheckMate/README.md

-# checkMate
+# CheckMate

-A privacy friendly To-Do List App with sync.
+A simple multi device sync todo list app that respects your privacy.